jabrad0/Getgo/README.md

 <li>The other three .py scripts are run within the application in order to conduct calls to the Yelp API and parse the Yelp API return data.</li></ul>

 <h3><strong>Acknowledgments</strong></h3>
 I want to thank all of the Hackbright staff for their support, guidance, and encouragement day after day.
-I am in awe of how much I have learned in such a short time and I am so inspired and excited to keep on learning.

 As well, I am grateful to have been paired with three incredibly awesome mentors: Jeff Meadows, Jen-Mei Wu, and Lauren Budorick.
 Thank you so much!